voidfiles/awesome-rss/README.md

 *Apps for reading feeds*

 * [Reeder](http://reederapp.com/) - A news reader for Feedbin, Feedly, Feed Wrangler, FeedHQ, NewsBlur, The Old Reader, Inoreader, Minimal Reader, BazQux Reader, Fever, Readability and Instapaper.
+* [Unread](http://supertop.co/unread/) - Rediscover the joy of reading your favorite writers with Unread.
+For iPhone or iPad.

 ## Libraries